MACSkeptic/swarm-forms/README.md

 swarm forms is a project we created to experiment with game mechanics and canvas.

-a live version (may not be the latest) of this can be found at: http://swarm-forms.herokuapp.com/
+a live version (may not be the latest) of this can be found [here](http://swarm-forms.herokuapp.com/)

 ## running

-_requirements:_
+requirements:

 * node ~> 0.8
 * npm ~> 1.1